Paul Bluysen: Journalist

 In 1880 Bluysen founded a printing shop and published the Abeille de Seine-et-Oise.
 He was editor in chief of the journal.

 In 1883 he was director of the review Les arts graphiques.

-In 1885 he joined the République française, where he became editor in chief.
+In 1885 he joined La République française, where he became editor in chief.

 In 1888 he published Huit jours à Copenhague, and in 1890 published Paris à l'exposition de 1889.

 From 1893 he was editorial secretary of the Journal des débats.

 He also contributed to Le Voltaire.

 He sometimes signed his articles with the pseudonyms "Luc Olivier" or "Henri Thellier".

 On 2 March 1895 Alfred Le Chatelier fought a duel at the Moulin Rouge restaurant in Neuilly with Harry Alis (Léon Hippolyte Percher), editor of the Journal des débats.

 The duel was fought with swords over a charge that Le Châtelier had made that Alis might be compromised with Belgian interests in Africa.

 Alis had previously accused Le Châtelier of seeking personal gain in the Congo.

 Colonel Baudot and Commandant de Castelli acted for Chatelier, while Paul Bluysen and André Hallays(fr), both of the Journal des débats, acted for Percher.

 The duel proved fatal to Alis.

 Bluysen was helpful to many French people in India, and in 1898 was persuaded to run for election as deputy for Pondicherry.

 He was defeated by the journalist Louis Henrique-Duluc(fr).

 That year he published Félix Faure intime, a lively but shallow work about Félix Faure, then President of France.

 In 1901 Bluysen left the Journal des Débats and became owner and director of the Correspondance républicaine libérale.

 On 27 April 1902 he again tried for election as deputy for Pondicherry, but was decisively beaten by Henrique-Duluc.

 In 1906 he became director of the Annuaire de la presse française et étrangère et du monde politique.

 At this time he was elected syndic of the Paris press and was made a Knight of the Legion of Honour.